Tinashe: 2012–2014: Independent mixtapes, record deal and Aquarius

 In Case We Die, Tinashe's debut solo mixtape, was released in February 2012, recorded in her home studio.
-The mixtape spawned four singles, the first being promotional song, "Chainless", was released on December 2011, alongside the music video.
-"My High" was released for streaming on her official website.
-The music video for single "This Feeling" directed by Cole Walliser was released on May 1, 2012, to Global Grind.
-The mixtape's final single, "Boss", was released August 20, 2012, after the song was featured in an episode of the VH1 series Single Ladies.
-The music video for the song was self-directed.

-The mixtape was received positively by the blogosphere.
+It spawned four singles; "Chainless" was released in December 2011, alongside the music video.
+"My High" was released for streaming through her official website, and "This Feelings music video, directed by Cole Walliser, was released on May 1, 2012, to Global Grind.
+The mixtape's final single, "Boss", was released August 20, after being featured in an episode of the VH1 series Single Ladies; its music video was self-directed.
+On July 13, Tinashe announced that she had signed with RCA Records.
+Following the record deal, her second mixtape Reverie was released on that year, through her official website.
+It spawned three singles, "Stargazing", "Ecstasy", and "Who Am I Working For?".
+On November 26, 2013, Tinashe released her third mixtape, Black Water, composed of thirteen tracks produced by Dev Hynes, Boi-1da, Ryan Hemsworth, and Tinashe herself.
+American rapper Travis Scott features on the single "Vulnerable".

-On July 13, 2012, Tinashe announced that she had signed with RCA Records.
-Following the signing, her second mixtape, Reverie, was released on September 6, 2012, through her official website.
-The mixtape released three singles: the first "Stargazing", released on August 21, 2012; Denver Sean of LoveBScott.com noted "BMarz of The Hills Club 's flawless production" of the first single, saying "'Stargazing', takes a similar approach to, Noah '40' Shebib's productions, but it's as if he strapped one to a rocket and shot it into the galaxy."
-The second, "Ecstasy", was released on December 18, 2012; and the final, "Who Am I Working For?", was released on March 12, 2013.

-Upon its release, reviews for Reverie were generally positive.

-From August to November 2012, a series of remixes of songs from Tinashe's two mixtapes leaked online to critical acclaim.
-On November 26, 2013, Tinashe released her third mixtape, Black Water.
-The mixtape was composed of thirteen tracks produced by Dev Hynes, Boi-1da, Ryan Hemsworth, and Tinashe herself.
-The single "Vulnerable", which features rapper Travis Scott, was declared a "Must-Hear Pop Song of the Week" by MTV's Buzzworthy on November 26, 2013.